gdrplatform/gDR/vignettes/project_management.md

 * tst
 * prd

+Feature branches should be named after the ticket number.
+For example, for a JIRA ticket "GDR-800", the branch containing the change should also be called `GDR-800`.

 Deployed changes should progress through these branches.
-A `feature_branch` should be merged `master`.
-Every night in GMT, all changes on `master` will be merged into `dev`, and the apps will be deployed off of `dev` onto the dev environment at: http://gdrviz-dev.kubnala.science.roche.com/ and friends.
-The person who deploys will also move all tickets from the `Code Review Approved` to `In Dev`.
+A `feature_branch` should be merged into `master`.
+Every night in GMT, all changes on `master` will be merged into `dev`, and the apps will be deployed off of the `dev` branch in the "dev" environment at: http://gdrviz-dev.kubnala.science.roche.com/ and friends.
+The person in GMT time who deploys to a given environment will also move all tickets to the appropriate status lane (i.e. from the `Code Review Approved` to `In Dev` status).
 The same workflow follows to move changes onto the `test` and `prd` environments.